Dollar hits five-day high before U.S. GDP data

 Traders are braced for a potentially strong reading of U.S. gross domestic product (GDP) data, set for release later on Friday.

-The U.S. economy is expected to have grown at a 4.1 percent annualized rate in the second quarter, following 2.0 percent in the first quarter.
+The U.S. economy is expected to have grown at a 4.1 percent annualised rate in the second quarter, following 2.0 percent in the first quarter.

 “The dollar is higher across the board and this reflects the lift it is enjoying from fundamental factors, notably higher U.S. yields and Wall Street shares amid improving risk appetite,” said Junichi Ishikawa, senior FX strategist at IG Securities in Tokyo.